 These worms are new to commercial production in Australia with Kookaburra Worm Farms.

 These worms have an enviable reputation throughout Europe and the America’s as being one of the finest fishing bait worms available.
 Don’t be fooled by their medium size or their stripy red colouring.
 These are definitely not overgrown Tigers.
 They are scientifically called the Eisenia Hortensis or Dendrobaena Veneta worm.
 We have done extensive fishing trials with these worms and have consistently caught far greater numbers and varieties of fish.
 One controlled trial showed that African Night Crawlers caught 2 fish, Cod worms caught 6 fish and the Catchalls caught 36 fish, using 2 identically rigged rods, fished in the same spot over the same period of time.
 They work equally well in brackish and freshwater.
 Typical species caught with these worms include Bream, Whiting, Flathead, Estuary Cod, Javelin Fish, Trout, Murray Cod, Yellow Belly, Silver Perch, Australian Bass, Catfish, Carp etc.

-We deliver to all east coast states including SA & TAS and we offer a free-replacement guarantee if your worms do not arrive in good condition.
+We deliver to all states (excluding NT & WA) and offer a free-replacement guarantee if your worms do not arrive in good condition.

 STARTING UP A WORM FARM FOR RECYCLING ORGANIC WASTE:

 For small scale domestic worm farms like the “Reln Worm Cafe”, “Can-O-Worms”, “Tumbleweed Worm Farm” or the “VermiHut”, we recommend initial stocking rates of 1000 worms per household member.
 So, if you have 4 members in your household, your worm farm would work best with 4000 worms.